 Like Server Visibility Agents, Network Agents support Dynamic Monitoring Mode (DMM).
 Rather than have all Network Agents report all metrics all the time, you can run each Agent in one of three modes:

-- KPI Mode – Network KPI metrics for all monitored objects (application flows, tiers, nodes, and network links) except individual Connections
+- KPI Mode – Network KPI metrics for all monitored objects (application flows, tiers, nodes, and network links) except individual connections

-- Diagnostic Mode – Network KPI metrics for all monitored objects, including Connections
+- Diagnostic Mode – Network KPI metrics for all monitored objects, including connections

-- Advanced Diagnostic Mode – All network metrics for all monitored objects, including Connections
+- Advanced Diagnostic Mode – All network metrics for all monitored objects, including connections

-- Run all network agents in KPI mode.
+- Run all Network Agents in KPI mode.

-- When the issue is resolved, reset the agents back to KPI mode.
+- When the issue is resolved, reset the Agents back to KPI mode.

-Changing the DMM on a Network Agent
+Change the DMM on a Network Agent

-The network agent retains its DMM setting even if the agent is stopped and restarted.
-See Managing Network Agents in the Controller.
+The Network Agent retains its DMM setting even if the Agent is stopped and restarted.
+See Managing Network Agents in the Controller

 Connection Diagnostics and Network Bottlenecks